tacgnol3/sudo/README.md

-# file to add in /etc/sudoers.d/ for a debian retropie install
+File to add in /etc/sudoers.d/ for a debian retropie install